Testing Stationarity and Change Point Detection in Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning \citep[RL, see][for an overview]{Sutton2018} is a powerful machine learning technique that allows an agent to learn and interact with a given environment, to maximize the cumulative reward the agent receives.
 It has been one of the most popular research topics in the machine learning and computer science literature over the past few years.
 Significant progress has been made in solving challenging problems across various domains using RL, including games, recommender systems, finance, healthcare, robotics, transportation, among many others \citep[see][for an overview]{li2019reinforcement}.
-To the contrary, statistics as a field has only begun to engage with RL both in depth and in breadth.
-Most works in the statistics literature focused on developing data-driven methodologies for precision medicine \citep[see e.g.,][]{Murphy2003,robins2004,chakraborty2010inference,qian2011,zhang2013robust,zhao2015,Wallace2015,song2015penalized,Alex2016,zhu2017greedy,zhangyc2016,shi2018maximin,wang2018quantile,qi2020multi,nie2020learning,fang2021fairness}.
-See also \cite{tsiatis2019dynamic,kosorok2019precision} for overviews.
-These aforementioned methods were primarily motivated by applications in finite horizon settings with only a few treatment stages.
-They require a large number of patients in the observed data to achieve consistent estimation and become ineffective in the long or infinite horizon setting where the number of decision stages diverges with the number of observations.
-The latter setting is widely studied in the computer science literature to formulate many sequential decision making problems in games, robotics, ridesharing, etc. Recently, a few algorithms have been proposed in the statistics literature for policy optimization or evaluation in infinite horizon settings \citep{Ertefaie2018,luckett2019,liao2020batch,hu2020personalized,liao2019off,shi2020statistical,ramprasad2021online,chen2022reinforcement}.
+In contrast, statistics as a field has only begun to engage with RL both in depth and in breadth.
+Most RL works in the statistics literature focused on developing data-driven methodologies for precision medicine \citep[see e.g.,][]{Murphy2003,robins2004,chakraborty2010inference,qian2011,zhang2013robust,zhao2015,Wallace2015,song2015penalized,Alex2016,zhu2017greedy,zhangyc2016,shi2018maximin,wang2018quantile,qi2020multi,nie2020learning,fang2023fairness}.
+See also \citet{tsiatis2019dynamic} and \citet{kosorok2019precision} for overviews.
+These aforementioned methods were primarily motivated by applications in precision medicine with only a few treatment stages.
+They require a large number of patients in the observed data to achieve consistent estimation and become ineffective in the long- or infinite-horizon setting where the number of decision stages diverges with the number of observations.
+The latter setting is widely studied in the RL literature to formulate many sequential decision making problems in games, robotics, ridesharing, etc. Recently, several algorithms have been proposed in the statistics literature for policy optimization or evaluation in long horizon settings \citep{Ertefaie2018,liao2019off,luckett2019,hu2021personalized,ramprasad2021online,liao2020batch,shi2022statistical,hu2023off,liu2023online,wang2023projected,chen2024reinforcement,li2024settling,zhou2024estimating}.